Connecting communities

 Frequently asked questions

-We have committed to distribute an initial 2m GB of data through the Trussell Trust because connection is one of life’s essentials.
+In the third year running we have committed to distribute up to 2m GB of data through Trussell because connection is one of life’s essentials.
 Without it, people are locked out of life-changing services, held back from opportunities and cut off from loved ones.
 We’ve pledged a byte for a bite.
-So, for every item donated through the Tesco Food collection (1-3 December 2022), we are giving someone a free byte too.
-2m is the number of equivalent meals Tesco was hoping to collect through this Tesco Winter Food Collection, so we pledged 1GB for every equivalent meal.
+So, for every meal donated through the Tesco Winter Food collection (28 – 30 November- 2024), we will give someone a free byte too.
+2m is the number of equivalent meals Tesco is hoping to collect through this Tesco Winter Food Collection, so we've pledged 1GB for every equivalent meal.

-We’re donating 1GB of data for every equivalent meal donated to the Tesco Winter Food Collection (1-3 December 2022), to encourage more food donations, at a time when the cost of living is driving more people to need food banks, and to raise awareness of the importance of connectivity as one of life's essentials.
+We’re donating 1GB of data for every equivalent meal donated to the Tesco Winter Food Collection (28 -30 November 2024), to encourage more food donations, as more and more people are left with no other option but to turn to a food bank for support and to raise awareness of the importance of connectivity as one of life's essentials.

 ‘Food donations’ is often expressed in the number of equivalent meals to help provide a sense of scale and a more relatable figure.
 Tesco uses a conversion factor of 420g of uncooked food = an average meal size, the equivalent to 1 meal, in line with the guidance from WRAP.